 In recent years, the concept of restorative justice has taken root in this region.
 Victims are asking to be better served in the wake of crime.
-Offenders are looking for constructive ways to make amends.
+Responsible Parties are looking for constructive ways to make amends.
 Communities are asking for innovative approaches to crime and wrongdoing.
 Criminal justice agencies want an additional tool.
 C4RJ can help with all of these needs, even offering cost savings.
 Restorative justice costs communities approximately six times less than criminal prosecution or repeat crimes.
 So, for every $1 invested in C4RJ, communities and society save about $6.

 There are many aspects to consider.
 What are some indications that a community may be ready to consider offering a restorative justice option?
 Here are some questions to ask yourself: